Skip to main content

 Bunion pads cushion the bunion to prevent irritation from rubbing against the shoe.
 Placing shoe inserts in wide, flat shoes can help improve the mechanics of foot motion and decrease the amount of force on the big toe.

-If your bunion causes severe pain that does not improve with these treatments or it significantly limits your activities, surgery may be suggested.
+If your bunion causes severe pain that does not improve with these treatments or significantly limits your activities, surgery may be suggested.
 The recovery time from bunion surgery can be lengthy, and you may need to continue wearing more supportive shoes even after surgery.

 4. Gout